Get App

 English CTR

-People celebrate the festival of Makar Sankranti 2025 according to the solar calendar, marking the Sun’s movement into the Capricorn zodiac sign.
-Sankranti is the first festival of the year that marks the end of winter with the blessings of Surya Dev.
+People celebrate Makar Sankranti 2025 according to the solar calendar, marking the Sun’s movement into the Capricorn sign.
 “Makar” means Capricorn sign, and “Sankranti” means movement.
 So, on this day, the Sun moves into the Makar Rashi, leaving the Northern Hemisphere and entering the Southern Hemisphere, also known as Uttarayan

-Furthermore, people in various regions of India celebrate the festival of Makar Sankranti.
-This festival marks the change of seasons, marking the end of winter and the beginning of warmer days.
-It is also the start of the harvest season for crops like sugarcane, sesame, and various grains.
-Farmers celebrate the successful harvesting of these crops and the abundance they bring.
+Furthermore, this festival starts the harvest season for sugarcane, sesame, and various grains.
+Farmers celebrate the successful harvesting and the abundance they bring.
 They worship the Sun God and offer unique dishes from newly harvested crops.

-Moreover, people consider his death on Makar Sankranti special because it symbolises the transition from darkness to light, just like the sun’s movement brings warmth after the winter.
-This connection adds even more meaning to the day as it is believed that individuals who pass away on this day achieve freedom from the cycle of birth and death.
+Moreover, this connection adds even more meaning to the day as it is believed that individuals who pass away on this day achieve freedom from the cycle of birth and death.

 Makar Sankranti Names in Different States

 Sankranti is prevalent in many states of India, but the only difference is that different names know it.
 They also have various rituals to celebrate them.
-Many people might consider it a different festival altogether, but here we will explore the celebration of Makar Sankranti 2025 in different states of India.
+So, here we will explore the celebration of Makar Sankranti 2025 in different states of India.

 1. Poush Sankranti in West Bengal

-After Durga Puja, Poush Sankranti is the major festival celebrated by the people of West Bengal.
-It is an important festival during which people offer prayers and offerings to the Sun God for fruitful crops.
-To double the celebration, people organise a huge fair or mela during Makar Sankranti 2025.
+After Durga Puja, people celebrate Poush Sankranti in West Bengal.
+It is an essential festival during which people offer prayers and offerings to the Sun God for fruitful crops.
+People organise a huge fair or mela during Makar Sankranti 2025 to double the celebration.

-During the mela, people gather to perform Aarti to honour God and celebrate the festival.
+People gather and perform Aarti during the mela to honour God and celebrate the festival.
 Moreover, people eat pithey, a traditional sweet rice, on this auspicious occasion.
 Also, Gokul pithey, patisapta and Dudh puli are the important feasts added to the menu.

 2. Makaravilakku in Kerala

 Makaravilakku is the most sacred festival in Kerala.
-People in Kerala are devoted to prayers and chantings, making it a place believed to be home to God.
+People in Kerala are devoted to prayers and chantings, making it a home to God.
 The devotees gather together in Sabrimala temple to celebrate the festival of Makaravilakku with great spirit, offering prayers and seeking blessings.

-Moreover, this festival is celebrated in January, when the devotees offer prayers to Lord Ayyapan.
-The temple priest offers Prasad, known as Prasadasudhi, made in earthen pots for cooking as a blessing from God.
+Moreover, people celebrate this festival in January, when the devotees offer prayers to Lord Ayyapan.
+The temple priest offers Prasad, known as Prasadasudhi, cooked in earthen pots as a blessing from God.
 Also, Makaravilakku means the flame of the light, so lighting diyas is a part of the ritual during this festival.

 3. Khichdi in Uttar Pradesh

-One of the most celebrated festivals in Uttar Pradesh is Khichdi.
-Devotees prepare khichdi on this day because it is named Khichdi.
-They prepare khichdi with dal and rice and offer it to people as a part of the ritual.
+On this day, devotees prepare khichdi with dal and rice and offer it to people as a part of the ritual.
 During this festival, the Sankranti Mela or Kumbh Mela is an important part of the celebration throughout Prayag.

 4. Thai Pongal in Tamil Nadu

-Makar Sankranti names in different states include the celebration of Pongal, where Sankranti is celebrated as Pongal in Tamil Nadu.
-On this day, the Sun moves northward, and people thank Lord Surya for fruitful harvesting throughout the year.
+Makar Sankranti is celebrated as Pongal in Tamil Nadu.
+On this day, the Sun moves Northward, and people thank Lord Surya for fruitful harvesting throughout the year.
 People celebrate the festival in mid-January by offering cooked rice with jaggery to God.

-Moreover, people celebrate the Pongal festival for four days, starting with Bhogi Pongal and followed by Surya Pongal, Mattu Pongal, and Kaanum Pongal.
-On this special day, they also enjoy playing the traditional and exciting sport called Jallikattu.
+Moreover, people celebrate the Pongal festival for four days, starting with Bhogi Pongal and then Surya Pongal, Mattu Pongal, and Kaanum Pongal.
+On this special day, they also enjoy playing the traditional and exciting sport called Jallikattu

 5. Pedda Panduga in Andhra Pradesh and Telangana